suzirubi/pizza/README.md

 ##Specifications

-- [ ] x
+- [ ] Create html and css styles with one form with input selectors for pizza size and pizza toppings with area for display of pizza ordered and cost.
-   -  Example Input: x
+   -  Example Input: Select pizza size, select pizza toppings, enter name
+      - pizza size selectors are small, medium and large
+      - pizza toppings include cheese pepperoni
+      - user clicks submit button "pizza cost" label
-   -  Example Output: x
+   -  Example Output: display area indicating:
+      - your "x" pizza with "x" and "y" will cost "z"

-- [ ] x
+- [ ] Create javascript for user input with submit function and test functionality
+  - Example Input: small pizz selected, cheese and pepperoni selected
+  - Example Output: user input registered (check in console log)

+ - [ ] Create constructor in business logo for Pizza Object to hold above info.
+Create variable in user logic to define input and store in Pizza Object.
-  - Example Input: x
+  - Example Input: user input created as variables and correctly stored in object
-  - Example Output: x
+  - Example Output: object returns correct order for pizza
+      - Pizza key value in new object this.pizzaSize = new user order
+      - Pizza key value in new object this.pizzaTopping = new user order

- - [ ] x
+- [ ] Create prototype for pizza object to compute cost of pizza
-  - Example Input: x
+  - Example Input: new object this.pizzaSize + new object this.pizzaTopping(s) = this.pizzaOrder
-  - Example Output: x
+  - Example Output: your "x" pizza with "x" and "y" will cost "z"

-      - x
+- [ ] Store this in a git branch as meeting basic requirements for class

+- [ ] In new branch create html submit button for additional pizza order that displays new field with additional pizza order
+  - Example input: Add another pizza to your oder, same fields above
+  - Example output: previous order is increased and new display field will provide new feedback including previous order information and new order information displayed together

-- [ ] x
+- [ ] Create new key value in Pizza Object, additional order
-  - Example Input: x
+  - Example input: newPizzaSize newPizzaToppings = this.additionalOrder
-  - Example Output: x
+  - Example output: this.additionalOrder = user input

-- [ ] x
+- [ ] Update prototype with branch for pizza cost to include (if additional toppings)
+  - Example input: this.additionalOrder + (previous function)
+  - Example output: You ordered "number pizzas" pizzas with (x = define size and toppings and y = define size and toppings)

+- [ ] Create object to store user info, create prototype to push user info into pizza
-  - Example Input: x
+  - Example Input: name and address
-  - Example Output: x x
+  - Example Output: customer info object

 ##Setup/Installation requirements
 * [visit my gh-page for Independent Project #4](https://suzirubi.github.io/ping-pong)